ricasbp/BDAdoptedPoopies/README.md

 # Description of Project:
 This project rigorously analyzed relational and non-relational database paradigms within the context of Advanced Databases.

-Through meticulous schema design, indexing, and query optimizations, this project provided a comprehensive exploration of database structures and performance enhancements across SQLite and MongoDB, highlighting the nuanced differences between relational and non-relational approaches.
+Through schema design, indexing, and query optimizations, this project provided an exploration of database structures and performance enhancements across SQLite and MongoDB, highlighting the nuanced differences between relational and non-relational approaches.

 Using the same data, we created two DataBases:
 ## NoSQL DataBase Schema: